Ms. Swedeen is the recipient of the 2014 Fellowship in Playwriting from the Arts Council of Tennessee.

 Her plays have been read or produced at Ensemble Studio Theatre, The Stamford Center for the Arts, The Players Club, WestBeth, Nat Horne, Synchronicity Space, the Terry Schreiber Studio and Hunter College Theatres in New York City, also the Newman Theatre of Westchester, The Alliance Theatre in Los Angeles, City Theatre of Miami, New Jersey Rep, Main Street Arts in Nyack and the Gallery Players of Park Slope and Stephen Austin University in Texas.
 She served as playwright in residence at The Kravis Center in West Palm Beach for several years.

-"The Sleep Seeker," a film she wrote and produced, won “Best Short Film” in the Westchester Film Festival and was the “Audience Choice Award” at the Valleyfest Film Festival.
-(See link under "video)
+"The Sleep Seeker," a film she wrote and produced, won “Best Short Film” in the Westchester Film Festival and was the “Audience Choice Award” at the Valleyfest Film Festival, and is available for viewing on Vimeo.

 She was awarded an international artist residency to both the Fundacón Valparaiso in Spain and LaMaMa Umbria in Italy.

 A member of the Writers’ Guild of America, the Dramatist Guild, AEA, AFTRA, SAG, as well as the Players Club writing workshop in NYC and Emerging Artist Theatre - Staci has instructed Playwriting at Fairfield University in Fairfield, CT. and at The Educational Center for the Arts in New Haven, CT.